lx18327/COMSM0010-Programming-Project/README.md

 The app will list recipes for any of the above combinations

+The Application code-base has been compressed and stored under findmyrecipe.zip in this folder.

-The Application can also be tested on Android emulator applications.
+The application can also be tested on Android emulator applications.